lingtalfi/Beauty/README.md

 Example
 --------------

-In the following example, I have my tests along with my source code in a directory named planet.
+In the following example, I use the KazuyaTestFinder to find my tests and pass the results to the gui part.
-I use the KazuyaTestFinder to find my tests and pass the results to the gui part.
+For more info about the KazuyaTestFinder, please look at the comments in its source code.

 ```php